SevanBadal/jot/readme.md

 ## Notes
 Jots are currently saved as markdown in the jots/ directory in this project.
 The location of this should be configurable - possibly by utilizing `jot-store.dat`.

+## Todos

+ - search body text of title/tag search results. ex: `jot -b <title-tag-search> <body search>`
+ 	- this will require a restructuring of how commandline args are being parsed